Sending your child off to college can be scary! Here is some general OU / Norman information to help ease your worries.

 Academic support is available through scholarships, free Action Tutoring, The Writing Center, academic advising, placement tests, faculty mentoring, freshman transition programs and a student learning center geared toward helping freshman succeed.
 Once accepted into OU, all students are placed in University College.
 The purpose of University College is to give students a central home that assists with their transition into college.
 All of these resources and more can be found on the University College page.

 Freshman have the opportunity to live on campus in any of our residence halls.
 Have your student complete the housing contact found here as soon as possible, as room assignments are based on priority.
 Your student can request a roommate, but not a suitemate.
 They also cannot select which tower, only their floor type preference.
 Assignments should be sent out late June or early July, so be sure to have them check their OU email.
 For more information on residence halls and campus dining, visit the Housing & Food Services page.

-OU offers several unique on-campus living options for sophomores, juniors and seniors, including our Residential Colleges, comprised of Dunham College and Headington College, the new Cross community, and Traditions Square, which offer apartment-style living.
+OU offers several unique on-campus living options for sophomores, juniors and seniors, including our Residential Colleges, comprised of Dunham College and Headington College, and Traditions Square, which offer apartment-style living.
 Visit the Housing & Food Services page for more information.
 Students can also live in off-campus houses or apartments.